 This website is maintained by volunteers and may not have the latest information on this fast-evolving situation.
 Keep up to date with information as it is published:

-- www.dhhs.vic.gov.au for current advice about Victoria’s health situation
+- www.vic.gov.au/coronavirus and dhhs.vic.gov.au for current advice about Victoria’s health situation and travel directives

 - www.ffm.vic.gov.au & www2.dewlp.vic.gov.au for advice on park closures.

-We appreciate your support and compliance with these new arrangements .
+We appreciate your support and compliance to protect public health.